-Outboards sold the United States are certified to the United States Environmental Protection Agency as conforming to the requirements of the regulations for the control of air pollution from new outboard engines.
+Outboards sold by Tohatsu America Corporation in the United States are certified to the United States Environmental Protection Agency as conforming to the requirements of the regulations for the control of air pollution from new outboard engines.
 This certification is contingent on certain adjustments being set to factory standards.
 For this reason, the factory procedure for servicing the product must be strictly followed and, wherever practicable, returned to the original intent of the design.

-Maintenance, replacement, or repair of the emission control devices and systems may be performed by authorized dealer.
+Maintenance, replacement, or repair of the emission control devices and systems may be performed by any marine engine repair establishment or individual.

-The Emission Control Information label was affixed to engines as permanent evidence of EPA certification.
+The Emission Control Information label was affixed to engines as permanent evidence of FPA certification.